 • Throughput

-These are two closely-related protocols, one for packet loss measurement (LM) and one for packet delay measurement (DM).
+There are two closely-related protocols, one for packet loss measurement (LM) and one for packet delay measurement (DM).
 These protocols have the following characteristics and capabilities:

 • The same LM and DM protocols can be used for both proactive and on-demand measurement.